Waltercito1/harvesting-abundance-backend/README.md

 # Harvesting Abundance API
 Single Page Application - Fifth and final portfolio project for Flatiron (102020 - ONL - SE - PT)

 Welcome to Harvesting Abundance.
-This app allows the users to...
+This app allows the users to securely log-in/sign-up to the app, browse the app and view the details of the already existing trees, create and delete a new tree.

 ## Installation
 You can install this application by running